Carrot Cake Loaf (Quick Bread)

 You need 2 mixing bowls: 1 for the dry ingredients including flour, baking powder, baking soda, salt, and spices and another mixing bowl for the wet ingredients including oil, brown sugar, applesauce/yogurt (either work), eggs, vanilla, and carrots.
 Combine everything together and pour into a greased loaf pan.
 Bake time is about 1 hour, give or take.

 Success Tip: When baking with carrots, my #1 tip is to shred whole carrots at home.
 Do not use packaged pre-shredded carrots because they are hard and dry.
-When you shred them, you’ll notice how wet they are– that’s essential moisture for your carrot loaf!
+When you shred them, you’ll notice how wet they are—that’s essential moisture for your carrot loaf!
+Just like shredded zucchini creates unparalleled moisture in peanut butter chocolate chip zucchini bread.

 Optional Cinnamon Cream Cheese Frosting